Discover more from Barefoot TEFL Teacher

 4. There will be ongoing debates

-Different countries, states, and schools will develop different responses to AI in education.
+Countries, states, and schools will develop different responses to AI in education.
 Some may embrace it, while others will ban it (or try to ban it).
 Over time, this could lead to a larger difference in learning outcomes, based on how much AI can boost learning.

 5. Learning will become ‘individualised’

-AI's potential to personalize learning for each student presents a huge opportunity.
+AI's potential to personalise learning for each student presents a huge opportunity.
 AI algorithms can adjust to a student's learning pace, detect comprehension gaps, and provide tailored study resources.
 This approach ensures differentiation in the classroom without overloading teachers.

 6. Intelligent tutoring systems will appear

-AI can help build intelligent tutoring systems, providing students with personalized assistance across various subjects.
+AI can help build intelligent tutoring systems, providing students with personalised assistance across various subjects.
 These systems can offer immediate feedback 24/7, filling in when human tutors are unavailable due to time or cost.

 7. There will be immersive educational experiences